theprojectsomething/cvms/README.md

 # A private document server for your CV

-**A simple, private document server, designed for sharing access to sensitive things (like a CV with a prospective employer).
+A simple, private document server, designed for sharing access to sensitive things with a group (like a CV with a prospective employer).
 Built in modern javascript.
-Intended for deployment to modern serverless environments.**
+Intended for deployment to modern serverless environments.

 ## Features